muratk5n/thirdwave/en/tweets/2020/week51.md

 ---

-A lot of humor shared here is the kind tech types decompress with;
+A lot of humor shared here is the kind knowledge work fold decompress with;
 after paying attn to hair splitting detail for an extended period of time, something like a rapping [dog](https://youtu.be/0ZUHqH4rDTg?t=17) becomes hilarious.